 Fire prevention via AR

 It took quite a bit of developing, but the result was impressive indeed.
 The AR application created by the team enables inspectors to walk around a building and effortlessly detect, analyze and locate fire doors, chairs and fire extinguishers.
 By combining the annual tour with a digital intervention plan, fire hazards can also be mapped automatically.
-Finally, d-sides’ expertise also came in handy to make automatic recognition possible by means of image recognition and machine learning.
+Finally, our data intelligence expertise also came in handy to make automatic recognition possible by means of image recognition and machine learning.

 All these efforts combined ultimately yielded the following benefits:

 - Company tours are concluded much quicker, leaving more time to focus on other prevention aspects.

 - Differences (new hazards) in comparison to previous tours are easily spotted.